 Music Recommendations: Some Alternative (Revolutionary?)
 Sounds for the 4th of July

-If you're sick of hearing the same old Sousa/Copeland/Berlin-as-performed-by-the-Boston Pops/National Symphony fare that is generally offered up on the 4th of July (and I won't even mention the more cheezy patriotic offerings that have come out within the last 30 years), I have some CD recommendations that will go a long way toward curing what musically ails you.
+If you've grown weary of hearing the same old Sousa/Copeland/Berlin-as-performed-by-the-Boston Pops/National Symphony and/or the syrupy "God Bless the USA" fare that is generally offered up on the 4th of July, here are a few CD recommendations that will go a long way toward curing what musically ails you.